Crater Lake, Mount Rainier limited after government shutdown

 SALEM, Ore.
-(AP) — Crater Lake and Mount Rainier national parks in Oregon will be limited due to the government shutdown.
+(AP) — Access to Crater Lake and Mount Rainier national parks will be limited due to the government shutdown.

 The Statesman Journal reports the lapse in federal funding prompted Crater Lake managers to close the visitor’s center, cancel ranger-guided snowshoe trips and close the road to the lake’s rim.